 Well, think about it.

-Did you calculate capacity for 12 – 24 months of network, storage and server hardware growth?
+Did you calculate capacity for 12 – 24 months of the network, storage, and server hardware growth?
 Probably at first, but you’ve greatly exceeded your estimations.
 And sprawl consumed all your capacity months ago.

 And now there’s a new frenzy going on to solve capacity problems…maybe you’ve already joined in and you’re planning to move to the public cloud?